Tasmanian pumped hydro options studies

 The objective of the pre-feasibility study was to identify 2500 MW of viable pumped hydro projects suitable to progress to feasibility assessment, in the context of future NEM projections, timing of new interconnection development, and existing assets and water resources.

-Work is now underway on a full feasibility assessment of the three most promising pumped hydro development opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast.
-This involves grassroots community engagement, geotechnical investigations and environmental, heritage and social assessments.
+Feasibility assessments were conducted on the three most promising pumped hydro development opportunities at Lake Cethana and Lake Rowallan in the North West and near Tribute Power Station on the West Coast.
+This involved grassroots community engagement, geotechnical investigations and environmental, heritage and social assessments.
+In December 2020, the Lake Cethana pumped hydro opportunity was announced as the preferred option to proceed to final feasibility.